 — Encourage reliance on natural infrastructure and restoration of wetlands and flood plains.

 Relay is collaborating with the Water Institute of the Gulf to bring together art and science throughout this expedition.
-With sophisticated GPS body cameras worn while running, the Relay Team will gather landscape data as well as cultural data located in each town and city.
+With sophisticated GPS body cameras worn each day, Relay will gather landscape data as well as cultural data located in each town and city.
 This data will be mapped and compiled into a book to reveal the vocabulary of the River region, providing a valuable resource for scientists, artists, policy makers, and the general public.